Advisa/de-ingestion-staging-layer/prod/policy_tags_service/csv_exporter/README.md

 1. Update the `terraform_sa_key` in the configuration file with your service account key file path.

+2. Update the `terraform_sa_name` in the configuration file with your service account email address.

-2. Install the required Python dependencies by running:
+3. Install the required Python dependencies by running:

 ```bash
 pip install -r requirements.txt